Chart Color Schemes

 Mernda - South's residents boast exceedingly positive health performance metrics with both young and old age cohorts seeing low prevalence of common health conditions

-Mernda - South shows excellent health outcomes with low prevalence of common conditions across both young and elderly residents.
-Private health cover stands at approximately 52%, compared to Greater Melbourne's 49.8%.
+Mernda - South shows excellent health outcomes with low prevalence rates for common conditions across both young and elderly cohorts.
+Private health cover stands at approximately 52%, slightly higher than the SA2 average of 49.8%.

+This compares to a rate of 49.8% across Greater Melbourne, covering around 7,290 people.
 The most prevalent medical conditions are asthma (7.2%) and mental health issues (6.9%).
-A total of 78.6% of residents report no medical ailments, higher than the 74.0% in Greater Melbourne.
-The area has a lower proportion of seniors aged 65 and over at 6.6% compared to Greater Melbourne's 13.2%.
-Despite this, health outcomes among seniors warrant more attention due to being above average.
+78.6% of residents report no medical ailments, compared to 74.0% in Greater Melbourne.
+Only 6.6% of the population is aged 65 or over (931 people), lower than Greater Melbourne's 13.2%.
+However, health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health